openshift-pipelines/plumbing/README.md

-# plumbing
-OpenShift Pipelines Plumbing
+# OpenShift Pipelines - Plumbing

+This repo holds configuration for infrastructure used for releasing OpenShift Pipelines 🏗️:

+* TODO: link to component doc here